Engee documentation

 # map_range((14,18),(0,1),19) # раскомментируйте, чтобы проверить работу исключений

-In order to work with colours and use certain sets of colours, it is necessary to connect libraries Colors and ColorSchemes
+In order to work with colors and use certain color sets, libraries must be connected.
+Colors and ColorSchemes

 In [ ]: